All Episodes

 There's a technical part and a regulatory part, and they are related.

-And that's why all through the nineties, when the industry was in its big growth phase, the IBM compatible had 90% of the market, and Apple, which was supposedly the quote unquote superior technology, had only 10% because it was so much more expensive than the IBM clones, because Apple wanted to control every single part that went into the machine and every bite of software that into went into it.
+And that's why all through the 90s, when the industry was in its big growth phase, the IBM compatible had 90% of the market, and Apple, which was supposedly the quote-unquote superior technology, had only 10% because it was so much more expensive than the IBM clones because Apple wanted to control every single part that went into the machine and every bite of software that went into it.

-So all through the nineties, Apple lovers always talked about, oh, the Apple's so superior never locks up, and the IBM compatible is a piece of junk because it crashes all the time.
+So all through the 90s, Apple lovers always talked about, oh, the Apple's so superior, never locks up, and the IBM compatible is a piece of junk because it crashes all the time.

 Well, of course it crashed all the time because there were thousands of people all over the world writing software for it.

-So IBM makes the home computer possible, and Apple decides to go Mac and doesn't license clones, although they did for a while before jobs came back.
+Okay, so IBM makes the home computer possible and Apple decides to go Mac and doesn't license clones, although they did for a while before jobs came back.

-Well you said you're let's let me t let's go to the other half of my argument and then see if I can tie it in for you.
+Ah, well, let's go to the other half of my argument and see if I can tie it in for you.

-I mean, you you what you you you you said you need to get my mind right or get it straight about Apple are not the greatest guys in the world like I make them now.
+I mean, what you said, you need to get my mind right or get it straight about Apple.

-What did they do wrong by having ten percent market share?
+So what did they do wrong by having 10% market share?

 Oh.

-What what you okay, all I'm saying is, well, uh you gotta let me get to part two for a moment.
+Okay, all I'm saying is, well, you got to let me get to part two for a while.

 Okay, let's go to part two.